Hny0305Lin/fork_orangemix/README.md

 ## Batch Download

 1. install Git
-2. create a folder of your choice and type "cmd" in the directory field → Enter to open a command prompt in the folder's directory.
+2. create a folder of your choice and type "cmd" in the directory field → Enter → open a command prompt to the folder's directory.
 3. run the following commands in order.
 ```
 git lfs install